Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEHIDKeyboard.rst

 .. code-block:: c++

     void keySequence (const char* str, uint16_t delayTime);
     void keySequence (String str, uint16_t delayTime);

 **Parameters**
 ~~~~~~~~~~~~~~

-str: character string to output, expressed as a pointer to a character
-array or a String class object
+str: character string to output, expressed as a pointer to a character array or a String class object.

 delayTime: time delay between key press and release, in milliseconds.
-Default value of 5.
+Default value is 5.

 **Returns**
 ~~~~~~~~~~~